squallone/Swift-Concurrency-Guide/README.md

 - The `async` block schedules the task to run on a background thread, allowing the main thread to continue execution immediately (`After async task` is printed before the async task completes).

 #### Practical Use Case
-**Synchronous Execution**:
-- Performing a sequence of dependent operations (e.g., reading a file before parsing it).
+- sync: Performing a sequence of dependent operations (e.g., reading a file before parsing it).

-**Asynchronous Execution**:
-- Fetching data from a network without blocking the UI thread.
+- async: Fetching data from a network without blocking the UI thread.

 ### Serial and Concurrent Queues